 Yes it’s unconventional, but if some men are using technology to open up conversations, we should be supportive of that.

-It is worth noting though that women can also change this discord.
+It is worth noting that women can also change this dialogue.
 Speak up and be vocal.
 Stop adhering to this idea of being a silent figure just because a man expects you to be.
 Call out misogyny when you see and hear it too.